The Departed: Accolades

+In 2025, the film ranked number 31 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 25 on the "Readers' Choice" edition of the list.

 Home media

-The Departed was released by Warner Home Video on DVD in 2007.
-The film is available in a single-disc full screen (1.33:1), single-disc widescreen (2.40:1) edition, and 2-disc special edition.
-The second disc contains deleted scenes; a feature about the influence of New York's Little Italy on Scorsese; a Turner Classic Movies profile; and a 21-minute documentary titled Stranger Than Fiction: The True Story of Whitey Bulger, Southie and The Departed about the crimes that influenced Scorsese in creating the film, including the story of James "Whitey" Bulger, upon whom Jack Nicholson's character is based.
+The Departed was released by Warner Home Video on DVD, HD-DVD, and Blu-ray disc on February 13, 2007.
+The film is available in a single-disc full screen (1.33:1), single-disc widescreen (2.39:1) edition, and 2-disc special edition.
+The second disc contains deleted scenes, a feature about the influence of New York's Little Italy on Scorsese, a Turner Classic Movies profile, a theatrical trailer, and a 21-minute documentary titled Stranger Than Fiction: The True Story of Whitey Bulger, Southie and The Departed about the crimes that influenced Scorsese in creating the film, including the story of James "Whitey" Bulger, upon whom Jack Nicholson's character is based.
+The film was released on Ultra HD Blu-ray on April 23, 2024.